sujay1990/ml-ops/README.md

 The players play a huge role in winning games but a better team doesn't necessarily win against a weak team on a given day.
 That would make the game really boring.
 So if any team can win on a given day, why do past stats and performances even matter ?
 Why do teams want best players to play for them ?
 What makes a team better than other teams ?
 How does a weak team win against a better team ? is it always luck or is there something more ?

 This motivated me to take a stab at trying to predict the outcome of a game based off of real time stats of players.
-The model will learn the outcome of games where
+The model will learn the outcome of games based off of only the individual stats of players in different positions.

+#Challenges

+-##Getting the data for training: